conjure-up/conjure-up/docs/post-processing.md

 * `post.sh` - Perform post actions after the charm has been deployed.
 Useful for configuring things like a registering against Autopilot and returning a URL to the user for further installation.

+### Communicating with the UI

+We need a way to communicate messages back to the conjure status screen.
+Some ideas:

+* Redis as a pubsub
+* The post process scripts should be a python module that is imported via conjure to provide access to the UI and its ability to display status messages.